 The trailer for Ariel René Jackson’s new film, ‘A Welcoming Place’, will be released online in July as part of an in-conversation event with the artist, ahead of a full screening of the film in Austin, Texas, next year.
 The work explores how Black and Brown people living in Austin relate to their city through a series of recorded conversations, underscored by the artist’s signature use of meteorological imagery as an allegory for oral narratives.

 YSI 2021 will additionally feature four commissions by Yorkshire-based artists.
-Of these, Akeela Bertram’s interactive installation ‘The Return’ at YSP will use creative technology to question identity narratives; the filmed culmination of Claye Bowler’s five-year-long performance ‘Measured Transition’ at Leeds Art Gallery will address the subject of top surgery and the lengthy wait time it takes to receive in the UK; Nwando Ebizie will lead visitors through Barbra Hepworth: Art & Life at The Hepworth Wakefield via an immersive, post-Borgesian style sound piece; and Ashley Holmes’ immersive installation ‘Distend’ will expand on the artist’s interest in sonic fiction and the deconstructive practices of dub music and remixing to explore cultural memory.
+Of these, Akeela Bertram’s interactive installation ‘The Return’ at YSP will use creative technology to question identity narratives; the filmed culmination of Claye Bowler’s five-year-long performance ‘Measured Transition’ at Leeds Art Gallery will address the subject of top surgery and the lengthy wait time it takes to receive it in the UK; Nwando Ebizie will lead visitors through Barbra Hepworth: Art & Life at The Hepworth Wakefield via an immersive, post-Borgesian style sound piece; and Ashley Holmes’ immersive installation ‘Distend’ will expand on the artist’s interest in sonic fiction and the deconstructive practices of dub music and remixing to explore cultural memory.

 As mentioned, YSI is also the perfect opportunity to take in a number of other major exhibitions taking place in the region this summer, including Portable Sculpture at Henry Moore Institute; Zadie Xa: Moon Poetics 4 Courageous Earth Critters and Dangerous Day Dreamers at Leeds Art Gallery; and Joana Vasconcelos: Beyond, Rachel Kneebone: 399 Days, Breaking the Mould: Sculpture by Women since 1945, and Silence – Alone in a World of Wounds at YSP.